BunjanMark/ABSA-EventWise_ASPECT-BASED-SENTIMENT-ANALYSIS_EVENT-MANAGEMENT-SYSTEM/readme.md

 ## Before you do code or push, make sure to git pull first

 `git pull`
+Look for changes in dependencies and install them accordingly. for example `composer install` and `npm install` in their respective directory

 ## Push only to master branch